Harshinee31/Harshinee31/README.md

-👋 Hi, I’m Harshinee!
-🤖 Passionate about AI, data-driven systems & building meaningful tech 🌱 Currently exploring Machine Learning and intelligent systems 💡 Interested in solving real-world problems with scalable solutions 📫 Reach me at: harshinee3111@gmail.com
+Hey, I'm Harshinee! — exploring how logic turns into intelligence and ideas turn into real, working systems.
+Quietly focused on building meaningful tech, learning and unlearning along the way, and continuously improving with a strong interest in Machine Learning.
+Driven by clarity, purpose, and creating solutions that actually make an impact. 📫 harshinee3108@gmail.com